aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 11Apr18
+Finished lessons of Section 8.
+Did three of the exercises.
+Went to Strategies for Success workshop.

 ## 10Apr18
-Did a few lessons in Chapter 8 thought I would get further, but I have to go to Strategies for Success workshop, then an interview, and then Kids Coding Club where I volunteer to teach children coding.
+Did a few lessons in Section 8 thought I would get further, but I have to go to Strategies for Success workshop, then an interview, and then Kids Coding Club where I volunteer to teach children coding.

 ## 9Apr18